 Digital Academy of Florida is a public online school which complies with Title IX of the Education Amendments of 1972 (Title IX), 20 U.S.C. §§ 1681 et seq., and its implementing regulations, 34 C.F.R.
 Part 106, prohibit discrimination on the basis of sex (including sexual orientation or gender identity) in education programs or activities operated by recipients of Federal financial assistance.
 Sexual harassment of students, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.
 Sexual violence is defined by the U.S. Department of Education and its Office for Civil Rights (OCR) referring to physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent due to the victim's use of drugs or alcohol.
 An individual also may be unable to give consent due to an intellectual or other disability.
-Title IX protects students from sexual harassment in a school's education programs and activities.
-This means that Title IX protects students in connection with all the academic, educational, extracurricular, athletic, and other programs of the school, whether those programs take place in a school's facilities, on a school bus, at a class or training program, class connect sessions, and school-sponsored activities (such as extracurricular events or field trips).
+Title IX protects students in connection with all the academic, educational, extracurricular, athletic, and other programs of the school, whether those programs take place in a school's facilities, on a school bus, at a class or training program, class connect sessions, and school- sponsored activities (such as extracurricular events or field trips).